How to Attach Foam Board Insulation: The Ultimate Guide

 Advantages of Foam Board Insulation

-- Durability and Thermal Performance: Foam board insulation enhances the durability of metal roofs while providing superior thermal performance.
+• Durability and Thermal Performance: Foam board insulation extends the lifespan of metal roofs and provides superior thermal performance.

-- Types and Choices: Various types of foam board insulation, including polystyrene and polyurethane, are available, each with its set of advantages.
+• Types and Choices: There are various types of foam board insulation, including polystyrene and polyurethane, each offering unique benefits.

 Measuring for Insulation Boards